 Your question of, “Is the bourbon even good?” is a valid one and the answer would have to be; Well… yes.
 It’s so good that celebrity chef and social culinary anarchist Anthony Bourdain once announced on Twitter that he was seriously considering a Pappy Van Winkle-themed full back tattoo.
 No, we aren’t kidding.
 We knew he was a fan, but not that level.
-He hasn’t said anything since then and we rarely get to see Bourdain’s full back, but we’re going to believe he followed through.
-But Anthony Bourdain’s willingness to turn his body into a bourbon/ink canvas doesn’t tell you anything about the taste.
+As far as we know, this never materialized.
+But Anthony Bourdain’s willingness to turn his body into a bourbon/ink canvas should be considered a pretty serious stamp of approval.

 In the world of bourbon, Pappy is a unique one.
 Obviously, from all the awards.
 Many attribute Pappy Van Winkle’s Family Reserve’s taste to its heavy use of wheat over rye or corn.
 It gives it less of a bite, and is softer than most other bourbons, which compliments its velvety mouthfeel and notes of vanilla, cherry, and light smokiness very well.
 It’s not a mixing bourbon, so don’t commit that capital sin (we’ve heard there are roving bands of Pappy Van Winkle vigilantes who are always up for a good maiming).
 Sip it like a gentleman and dissect the flavors for yourself.
 Provided you can find a bottle.